 1. Beetroot, which provides a great leaf harvest, super healthy roots, which you can harvest at any size, over a very long period of time and they store really well.
 If you don’t like the taste of red beets, try white and golden varieties instead

 2. Mangetout peas are fabulous, picked straight from the plant and eaten fresh, or cooked it you must.
 Pick the right variety (Oregon Sugar Pod for example) and they still taste great when left to develop into podding peas.
+Sugar Snap peas are a great alternative too and fabulous eaten fresh off the plant.

-3. kalettes are the best brassica, if you can grow only one.
+3. Kalettes are the best brassica, if you can grow only one.
 Eat the leaves in summer, then take off the tops through winter, and eat the flower sprouts from the stem in winter too, finally enjoy a fantastic flush of tender leaves and florrets in spring

 4. I always recommend growing salad onions in preference to bulbing onions, although if you have the space, grow both.
 Salad onions are very prolific, you can pick them all year round, they are super healthy and you can use them fresh or in most recipes that need onions.
 They are also less prone to disease.
 Pick the right variety and if you sow too many, you can leave them to bulb up in summer too